rodeso/lbaw.4nswers/README_lbaw.md

 ## Publishing your image

+To deploy your project, we'll create a container image using the [Dockerfile](Dockerfile) in your repository, which specifies how to package your application and its dependencies.
+This image will then be published to GitLab's Container Registry where it can be accessed for deployment and evaluation.
+The following steps guide you through this process.

 You need to have Docker installed to publish your project image for deployment.

-Please note that if you are using an ARM CPU, you need to explicitly build an AMD64 Docker image.
-Docker supports multi-platform building.
-Create a multi-platform builder and adjust your `upload_image.sh` file to use it, as described in [this guide](https://docs.docker.com/build/building/multi-platform/).
+**Note for ARM CPU users**: You must explicitly build an AMD64 Docker image.
+Follow [this guide](https://docs.docker.com/build/building/multi-platform/) to create a multi-platform builder and update your `upload_image.sh` file.

-You should keep your git main branch functional, and frequently build and deploy your code as a Docker image.
-LBAW's production machine will regularly pull all these images and make them available at http://lbawYYXX.lbaw.fe.up.pt/.
+You should keep your git main branch functional and regularly deploy your code as a Docker image.
+This image will be used to test and evaluate your project.

-**Always ensure your `.env_production` file is configured with your group's `db.fe.up.pt` credentials before building your docker image, by updating the DB section:**
+**Important**: Before building your docker image, configure your `.env.production` file with your group's `db.fe.up.pt` credentials:

 ```bash
 DB_CONNECTION=pgsql